EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 - Undo history: check your history and revert back
 - Layout: overall layout requirements, good to check before printing

-Several toolbars are present, but the one most used in this exercise will be the 'Toolbox'
+Several toolbars are present, but the one most used in this exercise will be the 'Toolbox'.

 ![print-toolbar](../media/print-toolbar.png)

 From left to right, those highlighted are:
 - Move item content
 - Add map
 - Add shape